Skip To Main Content

 Solvent-Based Inks: Speed, Adhesion and Versatility

-Solvent-based ink is the most commonly used type in industrial inkjet systems.
-Thanks to its organic solvents (such as MEK, ethanol, and acetone), the ink drop evaporates upon contact with the surface, instant drying .
+Solvent-based inkis the most commonly used type in industrial inkjet systems.
+Thanks to the organic solvents it contains (such as MEK, ethanol, and acetone), the ink evaporates as soon as the droplet comes into contact with the surface, instant drying .

 Advantages